amirmuminov/midterm-restaurant/README.md

 # midterm-restaurant

 This application is restaurant management system.
 The system is based on dayly wage.
 There are staff in restaurant, each staff has the position.
-Also, there are meals and each meal has the own category ( e.x. vegetarian ).
+Also, there are meals and each meal has the own mealCategory ( e.x. vegetarian ).
 There are the following entities in the database:
   - Staff
   - Position (staff's position)
   - Meal
-  - Category (meal's category)
+  - Category (meal's mealCategory)
   - Income

   Administrator is able to: